pillarsdotnet/ansible-iay/README.md

 	* `max`: The maximum number of objects which should match the above filter.
   * `build`:
     * `type`: The type of infrastructure object to build.
-	* `args`: A key/value hash describing the object to built.
+	* `args`: A key/value hash describing the object to build.

 Dependencies
 ------------